-For the 2018 timetable, we are liaising with all RUs to identify significant Events that will be taking place over the remainder of CP5 and into the early part of CP6 and recording this in a Calendar of Events.
+We are liaising with all RUs to identify significant events that will be taking place over the remainder of CP5 and into the early part of CP6 and recording this in a Calendar of Events.
 An event is a major change which may require alteration to an existing timetable that is more extensive than usually occurs during the bi-annual timetable change.
 Smaller changes that do not qualify as events are recorded and distributed using the same approach.
 These changes are managed through an Event Steering Group established in accordance with Network Code D7.
-A draft version of the 2019 Calendar of Events is due to be published at D-64 (15 September 2017).
-The final version of the Calendar of Events is due to be published at D-54 (24 November 2017).
+A draft version of the 2020 Calendar of Events is due to be published at D-64 (21 September 2018).
+The final version of the Calendar of Events is due to be published at D-54 (30 November 2018).

 We have published a Strategic Capacity Statement Code of Practice.
 This sets out how we will produce the Strategic Capacity Statement, which details the strategic paths that are identified for potential future use on key routes on our infrastructure.
-The Strategic Capacity Statement for the 2019 Principal Timetable is due to be published at D-55 (17 November 2017).
+The Strategic Capacity Statement for the 2020 Principal Timetable is due to be published at D-55 (23 November 2018).